AbirMazumder99/Personal-Dev-Manifesto/README.md

 message-item/
 ```

-- Maintanable import structure at the top of files
+- Maintainable import structure at the top of files

 ```
 Built-In (like 'react') --> External (third-party node modules) --> Internal